AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK/MINERAL PAINT DIY PROJECT | HOW TO PAINT STAIRS | DIY MAKEOVER | PAINTED STAIRS

 Once the steps were clean, we taped off the front edge and back edge of each tread (as usual, the girls played as close as they possibly could to our project the entire time):

-Using a large chalk paint brush, we painted two coats of white chalk paint onto the front of each step using cross-hatch strokes.
-Cross-hatch strokes help chalk paint self-level, giving a smoother end result.
+Using a large specialty paint brush, we painted two coats of white paint onto the front of each step using cross-hatch strokes.
+Cross-hatch strokes help chalk/mineral paint self-level, giving a smoother end result.
 This is the first coat (pretty spectacular coverage for white!)

 Once the second coat was dry, we measured off and taped the middle of each step.
 The middle was at 18 inches.
 Since stencils rarely fit your project perfectly, and these stairs were no exception, it’s important to place the stencil in the middle and work your way out.
 Any pattern should be centered this way.
 If there is a partial pattern, it will end up being evenly placed at both ends of the step.